-The seminar is designed for graduate-level learning, with three types of registration invited: Participants may opt to join part or all of the course via discussions and access to course materials, OR join in the discussion as well as opt to earn course badges for completing one or all of the seminar teaching activities, OR to receive course credit at the University of Minnesota for joining in the discussion and completing the four seminar teaching activities.
+The seminar is designed for graduate-level learning, with three types of registration invited: Participants may opt to join part or all of the seminar via discussions and access to seminar materials, OR join in the discussion as well as opt to earn topic-specific badges for completing one or all of the seminar teaching activities, OR to receive course credit at the University of Minnesota for joining in the discussion and completing the four seminar teaching activities.

-The “Welcome” module will open the week of 29 August 2016, with the first Seminar Module opening on 12 September 2016.
-Each following Module will open at two-week intervals.
-The course wraps in December 2016.
+The “Welcome” module will open in early June, with the first Seminar Module opening on 8 June 2018.
+Each following Module will open at one-week intervals, with the seminar running for 5 weeks.

 To register for the Seminar – for discussion participation as part of networking, professional development, as well as for badge earning and/or graduate course credit – click on the following link: http://z.umn.edu/oops2016registration.